L337Rabbit/TwitchIRC/README.md

     }
 }
 ```

-Note that the OAUTH token should NOT include the "oauth:" portion.

 # Joining a Twitch Channel
 Once you have a client, you can then use it to join any Twitch channel (as long as the user you are using isn't banned in that channel):